ESSENTIAL SURGICAL SKILLS

 (for Surgeons-in-Training [ESSSiT])

-This two-day course is aimed at providing the surgical traineewith an overview of the essential principles, core concepts and fundamental skills relevant for foundation and core surgical training.
-The course comprises of hands-on training in surgical skills using animal tissue, interspersed with structured and focused teaching on the principles behind undertaking common operative procedures.
-In addition to teaching the skills required to practicesafe operative surgery, the course also emphasises the value of being an effective assisting surgeon.
+This two-day course is aimed at providing the surgical trainee with a sound overview of the essential principles, core concepts and fundamental skills relevant for a core surgical (CT1 and CT2) trainee and those in the first year of speciality surgical training (ST3 or equivalent).
+The course comprises of hands-on training in surgical skills using a variety of animal tissue and simulated models, interspersed with structured and focused teaching on the principles behind undertaking common operative procedures and the key notions underpinning the management of different types of trauma.
+In addition to teaching the skills required to practicesafe operative surgery, the course emphasises the value of being an effective assisting surgeon.

-With a high tutor-to-delegate ratio, this course is designed to equip the surgical trainee with the essential surgical skills that will be expected of a foundation year or coresurgical trainee in the operating theatre.
-The course also includes pertinent discussions on the management of patients with trauma and those presenting with surgical emergencies.
+With a high tutor-to-delegate ratio, this course is designed to equip the surgical trainee with the essential surgical skills that will be expected of a coresurgical trainee or an early speciality surgical trainee in the operating theatre or in a trauma setting.
+The course also includes pertinent discussions on the management of patients presenting with surgical emergencies.

 A formal assessment will be carried out for award of Certification of Completion of the Course.